-It is advisable to not use a charcoal grill under a roof overhang or covered patio.
+It is advisable to not use a charcoal grill under roof overhang or covered patio.

 Make sure that you keep your grill at least three feet away from anything near your home.
-This includes distance across the walls and grill overhead clearance.
+This includes distance across the walls and grills overhead clearance.

 There are ways to minimize this risk.
 It is very important to never leave the barbecue unattended while cooking because it could get out of control.
 When cooking, be sure that there are no food piles over the fuel, coal, or burner.